NLADC/ddosdb/deployment.md

 Simply re-run the `./letsencrypt.sh` script, but this time do provide an e-mail address and answer 'y' when asked if you want a production certificate.
 That's all!

-Please note you can request certificates for more than one domain, as long as all those domains point to this machine.
+Please note you can request certificates for more than one domain (as long as all those domains point to this machine) by running the script multiple times.

 ### Certificate renewal
-Once a day the system checks if the certiicate(s) need to be renewed.
-This happens automatically when the expiration date is fewer than 30 days away.
+Once a day the system checks if the certificate(s) need to be renewed.
+Renewal happens automatically when the expiration date is fewer than 30 days away.

 ### Updating DDoSDB (with certificates installed)
 If you need to update the system then you can simply re-run the `./letsencrypt.sh` script afterwards to get a new certificate.
 Just make sure you don't exceed the [rate limit](https://letsencrypt.org/docs/rate-limits/) for requesting production certificates!
 (This is very unlikely to happen for test certificates, since those rate limits are much much higher).